Academic Policies

 If the student wishes to appeal the Step 2 Decision, they must submit a formal written appeal (“Final Appeal”) via email within ten (10) calendar days of the Step 2 Decision being sent.

-The Final Appeal will be decided by the Vice Dean for Academic Affairs.
-If First Appeal was decided by the Vice Dean for Faculty Affairs, the Final Appeal will be reviewed by the Senior Executive Vice Dean.
+The Final Appeal will be decided by the Interim Assistant Dean of Master's Education, Certificate Programs, and Teaching Excellence.
+If the First Appeal was decided by the Vice Dean for Faculty Affairs, the Final Appeal will be reviewed by the Dean.

 The Step 3 decision maker will independently review the grade(s), collect relevant information pertinent to the course grade and Final Appeal, and will issue a final decision via email.
 No further appeals are permitted.